-Metalor initiated a global approach to improve health and safety behaviours in 2011 aimed at making all its employees responsible for their safety and that of their colleagues as well as continuous improvement by observing and solving unsafe conditions preventively.
+Metalor initiated a global approach to improve health and safety behaviours in 2011 aimed at making all its employees responsible for their safety and for that of their colleagues, as well as continuous improvement by observing and resolving unsafe conditions preventively.

-Over the past 10 years, this approach has been followed by 2 training sessions at group level in 2013 and 2017 then by continuous training at each of Metalor sites.
-Specific trainings are provided locally, depending on the specific risks and trades.
+Over the past 10 years, this approach has been taught in 2 training sessions at group level in 2013 and 2017 then by continuous training at each Metalor site.
+Specific training is provided locally, depending on the specific risks and trades.